syncfusion-content/maui-docs/MAUI/Switch/states.md

 ---
 layout: post
 title: States in .NET MAUI Switch control | Syncfusion
-description: Learn here all about States support in Syncfusion .NET MAUI Switch (SfSwitch) control, its elements and more.
+description: Learn here all about States support in Syncfusion .NET MAUI Switch (SfSwitch) control, its elements, and more.
 platform: .NET MAUI
 control: SfSwitch
 documentation: ug